smartcontractkit/chainlink-automation/docs/LOG_TRIGGERS.md

 - The recoverer will query upkeep states to check if the upkeep was already performed or is currently inflight, and the log buffer to check if we read the log already.

 <br/>

+## Log Filters Life-Cycle

+Upon registration or unpausing of an upkeep, the provider registers the corresponding filter in `LogPoller`, while upon canceled or paused upkeep we unregister the filter to avoid overloading the DB with redundant filters.

+In addition, the filters are maintained in the filter store - an in memory store of (active) filters.
+Both the recoverer and the provider read from the filter store, while the only the provider updates it.

+In case of an **unfunded upkeep**, the filter is kept in log poller, but we don't read logs for it (see [TBD](#open-issues--todos)) for more info).

+In the future, migrated upkeeps might require to update the filter in log poller, therefore we first remove the old filter and then add the new one that was created post migration.
+The same applies for config updates, where a new filter might be needed.

 ## Configuration